-Australia has strict rules relating to the import, export and transit of hazardous waste to meet our international obligations, and protect people and the environment.
+Australia has strict rules relating to the import, export and transit of hazardous waste to protect people and the environment and meet our international obligations under the Basel Convention on Controlling Transboundary Movements of Hazardous Wastes and their Disposal (the Basel Convention).

-Under the Hazardous Waste (Regulation of Exports and Imports) Act 1989, the movement of hazardous waste into and out of Australia requires a valid permit issued by Department of Agriculture, Water and the Environment (the Department).
-The export, import or transit of hazardous waste without a valid permit, or exemption if applicable, is an offence that carries severe penalties.
-These rules are enforced by the Australian Border Force and the Department.
+Under the Hazardous Waste (Regulation of Exports and Imports) Act 1989 (the Act), the movement of hazardous waste into and out of Australia requires a valid permit issued by the Minister for the Environment.
+Exporting, importing or transiting hazardous waste without a valid permit is an offence that carries severe penalties.

-You will likely require a hazardous waste permit if you are a waste broker, agent, or dealer and you plan to export, import or transit hazardous waste for recovery operations or final disposal.
+You will require a hazardous waste permit if you are a waste broker, agent or dealer and you plan to export, import or transit hazardous waste for recovery or final disposal operations.

 - Australian hazardous waste permits are valid for a period of up to 12 months and can involve a number of shipments.

-- The information you include as part of your online application will generate two PDF files that can be reviewed, printed and edited and must be signed and submitted as part of your application:
+- The information you include as part of your online application will generate two documents that can be reviewed, printed and edited and must be signed and submitted as part of your application:

-For further information regarding hazardous waste please visit the hazardous waste website.
+For further information please visit the hazardous waste website.